DISC Profile Model

 Marston was a consulting psychologist, researcher and authored or co-authored five books.
 His work is published in the American Journal of Psychology, reference books including The Encyclopedia of Psychology, and The Encyclopedia Britannica.
 However, in Marston’s 1928 “Emotions of Normal People” he introduced his theory.
 In this book, he classified four categories of human behavioral type, style or temperament– Dominance, Influence (Marston chose the term inducement), Steadiness or Stability (originally submission) and Compliant, Conscientious, or Cautious, (originally compliance).

 Since it’s creation, DISC has continued to evolve.
-From Marston’s original development of the DISC model; to the research conducted by the University of Minnesota’s Dr. John Geier and other researchers and assessment developers.
-Today, 75 years after the publication of his book, over 5 million people have taken various forms of the DISC profile throughout the world, and translated into 50 languages by various publishers of the DISC assessment.
+From Marston’s original development of the model; to the research conducted by the University of Minnesota’s Dr. John Geier and other researchers and assessment developers.
+Today, 75 years after the publication of his book, over 5 million people have taken various forms of this profile throughout the world, and translated into 50 languages by various publishers of the DISC assessment.

 The DISC Profile is a nonjudgmental tool used for understanding behavioral types and personality styles.
 It helps people explore behavior across four primary dimensions:

 Dominance: To the point, decisive and bottom line oriented.
 These people tend to be independent and results driven.
 They are strong-willed people who enjoy challenges, taking action, and immediate results.

 Influence: Optimistic and outgoing.
 They tend to be highly social and out going.
 They prefer participating on teams, sharing thoughts, and entertaining and energizing others.